 What’s the Big Deal About OTC Narcan Nasal Spray?

-This week the FDA approved naloxone for over-the-counter sale as Narcan Nasal Spray.
+In March, the FDA approved naloxone for over-the-counter sale as Narcan Nasal Spray.

 Here is the FDA’s announcement (March 29, 2023):